hasura/graphql-engine/graphql/manual/queries/control-access.rst

 3) Query the view
 -----------------
 You can now query the newly created view like you would a regular table.
-For e.g. the following query will access only the *safe* fields:
+For example, the following query will access only the *safe* fields:

 .. graphiql::